jaaic/bank-api/README.md

    Various exceptions have been handled and rollback has been initiated in case of any exception.

 4. If 2 users(A,B) transfer data to C at the same time, one would have to wait until C's balance as been updated by other due to row locking in select statement.
-This would prevent reading the wrong balance, balance calculations on the amount that would be immediately updated by another process.
+This would prevent reading the wrong balance and performing balance calculations on the amount that would be immediately updated by another process.

 ## Running tests